scikit-learn-fondation/varia/administration/job_community.md

 The position is localized in Inria Saclay, France.

 ### Activities

--	Provide support to scikit-learn contributors through the community tools.
+-	Provide support to the wide community of scikit-learn contributors through the community tools.
 -	Help in the follow-up of the scikit-learn issue tracker on github
 -	Carry out developments to improve the scikit-learn library code and documentation.
 -	Follow-up community sprints and events.